-Table 195 - Definition of TPMT\SENSITIVE Structure
+Table 216 - Definition of TPMT\SENSITIVE Structure

-Parameter Туре Description sensitiveType TPMI_ALG_PUBLIC identifier for the sensitive area This shall be the same as the type parameter of the associated public area. authValue TPM2B_AUTH user authorization data The authValue may be a zero-length string.
-This value shall not be larger than the size of the digest produced by the nameAlg of the object. seedValue TPM2B_DIGEST for a parent object, the optional protection seed; for other objects, the obfuscation value This value shall not be larger than the size of the digest produced by nameAlg of the object. [sensitiveType]sensitive TPMU_SENSITIVE_COMPOSITE the type-specific private data
+Parameter Туре Description sensitiveType TPMI_ALG_PUBLIC identifier for the sensitive area This shall be the same as the type parameter of the associated public area. authValue TPM2B_AUTH user authorization data The authValue may be a zero-length string. seedValue TPM2B_DIGEST for a parent object, the optional protection seed; for other objects, the obfuscation value [sensitiveType]sensitive TPMU_SENSITIVE_COMPOSITE the type-specific private data